kigawas/blog/content/posts/interface-vs-adt.md

 }
 ```

 Obviously it's more verbose, specifically, we have three `talk`s and `info`s and the implementation scatters here and there.
-Ever worse, the `interface` implementation is not exhaustive: If we add another animal, say `Sheep`, it won't notice we if we haven't implemented the `IAnimal`.
+Ever worse, the `interface` implementation is not exhaustive: If we add another animal, say `Sheep`, it won't notice us if we haven't implemented `IAnimal`.
 But if we choose the sum type, Rust compiler will complain like:

 ```rust
 error[E0004]: non-exhaustive patterns: `&Sheep(_)` not covered